 A range of very diverse technologies and capabilities have been shoehorned together under the “renewables” brand.
 It is important to understand the fundamental differences between them when assessing an investment in the sector.

 This is the oldest and most established renewable energy technology.
 It is also the one least likely to see a dramatic improvement in yield or efficiency.
 It’s growing in total output, but mostly in developing countries.
 This is because hydropower is very reliant on geography.
-It needs high enough water debit and change in elevation to be productive.
+It needs a high enough change in elevation to be productive.
 So there is only a limited number of sites per country where a dam can be built, usually around very large rivers.

 The main quality of hydropower from an investor’s perspective is durability.
 Dams last centuries, with very low operating costs but enormous building costs.
 They have no “fuel”, so they can produce electricity at a very predictable cost.